AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module14/ex1.md

 To work through this and remaining exercises, you need to login to the Offers.
 To do this:

-1. Go to https://experience.adobe.com and login with your Adobe ID and password.
+1. Go to [https://experience.adobe.com](https://experience.adobe.com) and login with your Adobe ID and password.
-2. Ensure you select **Experience Platform EMEA** as the organisation to work in.
+2. Ensure you select **Experience Platform EMEA** as the organization to work in.
 ![Homepage AEC](./images/homepageaec.png)
-3. Click on the infamous nine-dots right of the organisation name to open the Adobe Experience Cloud rail, and select **Offers**.
+3. Click on the infamous nine-dots right of the organization name to open the Adobe Experience Cloud rail, and select **Offers**.
 ![Select Offers](./images/selectoffers.png)
 4. You will end up in the main screen of Offers, titled **Offer Library**